sudoneoox/Medical-Clinic/README.md

 ## Project Directory Structure
 ### Backend
-contains the server-side code for handling API requests and responses using Node.js and a REST API
+contains the server-side code for handling API requests and responses using Node.js and a REST API and Sequelize for backend queries and database management.
 - /src:
   - /config: Configuration files, like db connection settings.
   - /models: Defines the data models that correspond to db tables.